-- 6.8.1 Where a licence holder has been referred to the licensing manager because they have: - (i) committed a criminal offence; - (ii) have accumulated twelve (12) or more penalty points issued under Appendix D; - (iii) no longer meet the 'fit and proper' test set out in Appendix A; or - (iii) for any other reason whereby the policy objectives would not be met, the licensing manager may revoke the licence.
+- 6.8.1 Where a licence holder has been referred to the licensing and community safety manager because they have: - (i) committed a criminal offence - (ii) have accumulated twelve (12) or more penalty points issued under Appendix D - (iii) no longer meet the 'fit and proper' test set out in Appendix A - (iii) for any other reason whereby the policy objectives would not be met the licensing and community safety manager may revoke the licence.

 Ordinarily, any revocation is held pending the period for appeal expiring or, in the case of an appeal, the appeal being determined.
-Where necessary for public safety, the licensing manager may determine that a revocation takes immediate effect and is not held pending an appeal.
+Where necessary for public safety, the licensing and community safety manager may determine that a revocation takes immediate effect and is not held pending an appeal.